guidance-guarantee-programme/pension_guidance/content/privacy.en.md

 Consent can be withdrawn at any time by contacting Citizens Advice directly, or by emailing [contact@pensionwise.gov.uk](mailto:contact@pensionwise.gov.uk).

-###Health data
+### Health data

 For appointments delivered by Citizens Advice England and Wales, any basic health data you provide when requesting an appointment online and during the appointment may be stored in general terms as part of the record of appointment, where it is relevant to your pension options (for example a health condition may entitle you to an enhanced annuity).
-Where this occurs, processing and retention of this data for a period of 2 years is in accordance with Article 9(2)(g) of the General Data Protection Regulations, in reference to Schedule 1, Part 2(6)(1 and 2) of the Data Protection Act 2018.
+Where this occurs, processing and retention of this data for a maximum of 2 years is in accordance with Article 9(2)(g) of the General Data Protection Regulations, in reference to Schedule 1, Part 2(6)(1 and 2) of the Data Protection Act 2018.

-Citizens Advice England and Wales will ask for your consent to store any basic health data discussed in your appointment for a period of six years, in line with their organisational retention policy.
+Citizens Advice will ask for your consent to store any basic health data discussed in your appointment for a period of six years, in line with their organisational retention policy.
 This consent process is in accordance with Article 9(2)(a) of the General Data Protection Regulations.

 Consent can be withdrawn at any time by contacting Citizens Advice directly, or by emailing [contact@pensionwise.gov.uk](mailto:contact@pensionwise.gov.uk).

 You will be provided with a summary of your appointment.

-##How we use your information - appointment summary
+## How we use your information - appointment summary

 After your appointment we will send you a document to summarise what was discussed.
 We will ask for your postal address and/or email address to send this to you.
 We also use your postcode to understand the spread of where our appointment customers are located across the UK.

-##How we use your information - website
+## How we use your information - website

 The information we collect on the website includes: